akbennett/gpg-key-signing/README.md

 $ gpg2 --delete-secret-key B3DFA611285A0FF08D4151AE2E1920CC6D2B72DD
 ```

-`gpg` will interactively prompt what secret keys you want to delete.
+`gpg2` will interactively prompt what secret keys you want to delete.
 __REMOVE THE MASTER KEY'S SECRET ONLY, LEAVING SUBKEYS ALONE__.

 Example output: